viant/neatly/README.md

 The first column in a row represent an **object tag**,  followed by columns defining the object fields.
 Next row/s would define object tag values, in this case the first column would be left empty.
-You can thing of an object tag as it is an object definition, whereas object values would creates one or more object instances.
+You can think of an object tag as it is an object definition, whereas object values would creates one or more object instances.
 An object tag can represents a single instance or an instance element wthin an array.
 In the latter case object tag would be created with **[]** prefix.

 The very first object tag in the document represent a **root object**, which can be mapped to either to user defined struct type or a simple map.

 The field defines a path to the leaf object of an object tag.

+Field name should start with uppercase letter in order to map to undelying datastructure.

 It can be prefixed with
    1) **square bracket '[]'** to denote that field is an array, all rows below will be elements for the array, unless there is empty line
    2) **slash '/'** to denote that field belongs to root object rather then preceding tag object
-   3) **colon ':'**  to denote that field of a virtual object that can be used as data substitution with dollar($) sign expression.
+   3) **colon ':'**  or expression stating with **lowercase** character denotes a virtual object field that can be used as data substitution with dollar($) sign expression.

 On top of that field definition can use dot (.) to define nested object of object or array type.
 For instance